umbertho/Flutter-quiz-with-bloc-and-singleton/README.md

- To change questions and answers, add or change values on file initial_test_values.dart:
+ To change questions and answers, add or change values in file initial_test_values.dart:

 ```